codewars/docs/content/recipes/troubleshooting-solutions/troubleshooting-your-solution.md

 </a>

-You can search for additional help on Codewars gitter chats: [general](https://gitter.im/Codewars/Codewars.com) or [kata solving help](https://gitter.im/Codewars/Codewars.com/kata-solving-help).
+You can search for additional help on Codewars gitter chats: [general TODO](https://gitter.im/Codewars/Codewars.com) or [kata solving help TODO](https://gitter.im/Codewars/Codewars.com/kata-solving-help).
 There’s always someone hanging out there, and usually users are very willing to help.
 Usually.

 ---